Los Angeles pass and card

 It depends.
 Some attractions have lanes at the ticket counters reserved for pass holders, in those cases you also save time at the ticket counters.

-So yes, with the Los Angeles All-Inclusive Pass, you save money and-in some cases-time, although the determining factor is the financial savings.
+So yes, with the All-Inclusive Pass you will save money and-in some cases-time, although the determining factor is the financial savings.

-To maximize your time, you need to arrange an itinerary that takes you to the busiest attractions at times and times of minimum attendance.
+To optimize time, you need to arrange an itinerary that takes you to the busiest attractions at times and times of minimum attendance.

 For about half of the attractions (plus or minus 20), mandatory reservations are required once the pass is purchased.